aktak01/Second-Life-ML/README.md

 ## Second-Life-ML

 MATLAB code for evaluating the state of health of lithium-ion batteries for second-life applications, as demonstrated in Takahashi et al., iScience.
+Code written using MATLAB 2021a.

 ## MATLAB libraries to run code:
 * Parallel Computing Toolbox